plumvillage/newsletter/src/en/articles/sr-doan-nghiem--with-time-everything-transforms.md

 I sat with that chapter almost the whole night.
 I had a lot of “concerns”, because the book said that we “should not go to sleep before our teacher and should rise before our teacher”.
 That alone was enough to make me panic!
 I wondered, *What time does Thay go to sleep?
 What time does he rise?* Questions kept popping up as I read paragraph after paragraph.
 So that night, I didn’t dare to go to sleep before Thay.
 I had to run past his room to see if the lights were off before I dared to go to bed.
 My room was in the Red Candle Building while Thay’s was in the Purple Cloud Building.
 That night, despite the newly laid thick layers of snow, I kept going back and forth checking for the lights in Thay’s room.
 In summary, I did not sleep for almost the whole night.
 I stayed up, memorizing the steps on taking care of one’s teacher - whatever the book said, I would do just the same.

+{% image "article/sr-doan-nghiem/Sr-doan-nghiem.2-edited.jpg" %}

 I didn’t know what time Thay would rise the next morning.
 I thought that Thay was a Zen master, so for sure he would rise as early as the masters in the Zen stories I often read about.
 At three in the morning, I ran over to his room.
 I walked on tippy toes, and “tapped lightly with nails” on the door instead of knocking!
 Because in the commentary it said to “tap lightly with your nails”, so that was exactly what I did!
 But how could Thay hear a sound that was even quieter than a mosquito buzzing around his ears?
 How could the sound of fingernails tapping penetrate the thick stone wall and the wooden door?
 As I did not hear Thay’s response, I had to give up and go back to my room.

 So I kept running back and forth between the two buildings from three until eight in the morning!
 By that time, I was out of patience!
 I didn’t bother to tap with my fingernails any more.
 Instead, I used my fingertips to knock on the door.
 Still, I did not hear any response from Thay.
 I started to knock harder - nothing from Thay.

-{% image "article/sr-doan-nghiem/su-me-DJoan-N-3-edited.jpg" %}

 I was so nervous - had something happened to Thay?
 In the commentary, it said that we shouldn’t go into our teacher’s room without being invited.
 I was beside myself.
 I looked through the keyhole to see if there was any light.
 If there was light, that meant Thay was up.
 Yet through the keyhole, I only saw darkness.
 Luckily back then, all of Thay’s students wore wooden clogs.
 At first I went barefoot as I was afraid of disturbing Thay.
 But by then I had put the clogs back on and “clop clopped” to his door.
 As soon as I knocked lightly on the door, I heard Thay’s voice, “Come in”.
 Thank Goodness!
 How happy I was!

 In my head I already had a list of what needed to be done that I had learned from the *Commentary on Trainings for Novices*.
 Upon entering Thay’s room, I gently closed the door and scanned the room.
 Thay was still in bed, listening to the morning news (Thay told me this), so I couldn’t make his bed.
 My eyes went around the room to see if there was a chamber pot, which was also mentioned in the book.
 I followed the book exactly and completely forgot that Thay’s room had a toilet next to it, so why would he need a chamber pot?
 Not seeing a chamber pot, I turned to the wooden stove, fed it some firewood, then boiled water for Thay to soak his feet…

+{% image "article/sr-doan-nghiem/su-me-DJoan-N-3-edited.jpg" %}

 I was so absorbed in carrying out “the list of things to do while attending Thay” that I didn't pay any attention to Thay.
 Suddenly I heard some movement behind me, I turned and saw that Thay was standing up.
 As soon as Thay stood up, I jumped over to fold his blanket.
 Then I put up his hammock because Thay liked lying in the hammock in his room.
 After brushing his teeth, Thay lay down in the hammock.
 I turned to make tea, then brought a hot water basin for Thay so he could soak his feet while sipping tea.
 When there was nothing else to do, I came around to sit by Thay’s hammock and waited to see what he would tell me to do next.
 The very first thing Thay said to me was, “When I have some time, I will teach you how to be an attendant.”

 However, in the end, Thay did not teach me how to be an attendant.
 I think he said it at the time because he saw that I was making too much of a fuss.

 Back then, I was very naive!
 After each Winter Retreat, Thay took his monastic children to visit a snowy mountain.
 According to the novice training commentary, “Attending your teacher, when crossing a river or a waterway, you must find out where it is deep and where it is shallow in order to make sure that your teacher can cross it safely.”
 But there was no waterway or river there, only snow.
 From time to time you can miss your footing in the snow.
 I thought that Thay might slip so every time I saw some snow, I would overtake Thay so that I could check the path ahead for him.
 I kept walking in front of Thay and stamping at the snow to see how deep or shallow it was.
 Thay said, “Doan Nghiem, it’s ok, don’t worry my dear, I can walk.”